Sunday, 9 June 2024

 The lines intersect at the point at which the universe has an age of two units of Planck time (as expected because if M=mP, then √(mP.M)=M and these are the terms that differentiate Tatum’s equation [as expressed in The Basics of Flat Space Cosmology] from Hawking’s).

 Does it work?
 It is really difficult to say.
 The coincidence, if it is indeed a coincidence that the cosmic microwave background temperature of the universe has an apparently meaningful relationship to the Hawking temperature, is striking.
 But the relationship does not quite make sense.
-I cannot, at this time, work out how the temperature contributions would collate in precisely the right way to give the result that Tatum suggests and this is a major stumbling block as far as my accepting the reality of the relationship goes – especially given that we already have a very good explanation for the cosmic microwave background.
+I cannot, at this time, work out how the temperature contributions would collate in precisely the right way to give the result that Tatum suggests and this is a major stumbling block as far as my accepting the reality of the relationship goes – especially given that we already have a very good explanation for the cosmic microwave background in terms of cosmological redshift.

 ---